calint/rust_rv32i_os/blog/README.md

 Getting acquainted with foundational trait Default and implementing it for some structs.

-Borrow checker will not allow passing a mutable reference to a function as immutable although single threaded, thus safe.
+Borrow checker will not allow passing any element of the access chain of a borrowed mutable reference to a function as immutable although single threaded, thus safe.

 ... unless it is an argument to called function and not borrowed prior to the target call.